MicrosoftDocs/customer-insights/ci-docs/segments.md

 Customer profiles that match the filters of a segment definition are referred to as *members* of a segment.
 Some [service limits](/dynamics365/customer-insights/service-limits) apply.

+In business accounts (B-to-B), segments can be based on audience type: accounts from the *Customer* entity or contacts from the *ContactProfile* entity.
+Choose the audience type when creating the segment.

 ## Create a segment

 Choose how to create a segment based on your target audience.